jdev-02/image-to-bookkeep-log-utility/README.md

 ### Prerequisites

 1. **Python 3.11+** (a programming language - download from [python.org](https://www.python.org/downloads/))
-2. **Tesseract OCR** (Optical Character Recognition software that reads text from images):
+2. **Tesseract OCR** (Optical Character Recognition software that reads text from images) - **REQUIRED**:
    - **Windows** (choose one option):
      - **Option A - Direct Download** (recommended if Chocolatey is not installed):
        1. Go to [UB Mannheim Tesseract Releases](https://github.com/UB-Mannheim/tesseract/wiki)
        2. Download the latest Windows installer (e.g., `tesseract-ocr-w64-setup-5.x.x.exe`)
        3. Run the installer and follow the prompts
        4. **Important**: During installation, check "Add to PATH" or manually add Tesseract to your system PATH
-       5. After installation, verify by opening a new terminal/PowerShell and running: `tesseract --version`
+       5. After installation, **close and reopen** your terminal/PowerShell
+       6. Verify by running: `tesseract --version` (should show version number)
      - **Option B - Using Chocolatey** (if you have Chocolatey installed):
        - Run: `choco install tesseract`
      - **Option C - Using Winget** (Windows Package Manager, available on Windows 10/11):
        - Run: `winget install --id UB-Mannheim.TesseractOCR`
    - **macOS**: `brew install tesseract` (requires Homebrew)
    - **Linux**: `apt-get install tesseract-ocr` (Debian/Ubuntu) or `yum install tesseract` (Red Hat/CentOS)

+**⚠️ IMPORTANT**: Tesseract MUST be installed before using itbl.
+If you get "tesseract is not installed" error, install it using one of the options above.

 ### Setup